 What You Eat Can Effect Your Dental Health

-We all know how important a healthy diet is for maintaining our physical and even mental health.
-A diet rich in fruits, vegetables and lean protein is praised for keeping those extra pounds off and giving us sustained energy throughout the day.
-Did you know that what we eat, and don’t eat for that matter, also has a direct affect on our dental health?
+Did you know that what we eat, and don’t eat for that matter, also has a direct effect on our dental health?
 Read more to find out how you can make changes to your diet that will improve your dental and overall health.

-Think of your mouth, teeth and gums as the first step in the digestion process.
+Think of your mouth, teeth, and gums as the first step in the digestion process.
 The food you eat comes in contact with your teeth and gums first.
-Consuming sugary foods and beverages has a direct impact on your teeth — bacteria in your mouth feeds on carbohydrates, releasing acids that lead to tooth decay.
-Empty calorie foods like candy, cookies, cakes and muffins promote this process.
+Consuming sugary foods and beverages has a direct impact on your teeth — bacteria in your mouth feed on carbohydrates, releasing acids that lead to tooth decay.
+Empty calorie foods like candy, cookies, cakes, and muffins promote this process.
 Sweetened drinks do the same, coating your teeth and providing a banquet for bacteria to feast on.

 Foods For Dental Health